MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/apply-filter.md

   }
   ```

-#### On-Page Selectors
+#### On-Page selectors

-To apply selection on on-page selectors, you can use the same input as chapter-level filters.
+To apply selections to on-page selectors, use the same input as chapter-level filters.

 - Select the element list of the selector